shimna-puthanayil/movie-world/README.md

 ## Description

 This application builds a website displaying a range of movies in conjunction with their ratings and reviews, enabling users to search for movies by title or through a series of categories including genre.
-On the home page, these movies are categorized into top rated, most searched and recent releases.
+On the home page, these movies are categorised into top rated, most searched and recent releases.
 In addition to movie ratings from different movie sites, the displayed movie details include title, genre, runtime, director, release date, user rating, overview and cast.
 Further, the user is able to read the displayed reviews or, through the accessibility voice feature, they are able to listen to the reviews instead.This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.

+## Installation

+N/A

 ## Usage